maxbetjes/maxbetjes.github.io/installation.md

 ## Resume

-The simulator (when enabled) will write it's internal state to a file at every maintanance step (usually the maintanance step is is high number like 100000 or 1000000).
+The simulator (when enabled) writes it's internal state to a file at every maintanance step (usually the maintanance step is is high number like 100000 or 1000000).
 In the unfortunate event that something goes wrong (unexpected termination) the state file can be used to resume simulation from the maintanance step before the crash.
-This is espacially usefull when the simulater fails after days of calculating and you now need to debug that error.
+This is espacially usefull when the simulater fails after days of calculating and you now need to now debug that error.

 ```
 .\RunGfrd --resume sim_state.dat